When was George Washington born?

 Washington’s influence can be seen in the following examples:

-• Washington appointed Alexander Hamilton to the Treasury Department, ensuring the United States would have a strong federal banking system.
-John Jay acted as his first Secretary of State.
+- Washington appointed Alexander Hamilton to the Treasury Department, ensuring the United States would have a strong federal banking system.
+Thomas Jefferson was Washington’s first Secretary of State, while John Jay was the first Chief Justice of the United States.

 Foreign Policy